 Learn more about product management and how to keep team members engaged from this article.

 Now it’s time to test your product.
 MVP is going to help you with that.
 Build, test, learn and improve it.
 Even though MVP has only core functionalities, its potential customers can already tell you if they like it.
 Listen to their opinions and suggestions, but also filter their answers.
 You can’t satisfy them all, so focus on the majority.

 Below you can find a list of questions that will help you in refining your idea:

 At the office or remotely, there’s always a way to meet and work on your project.
-Because of comprehensive research as well as developing PoC and MVP, you’re more likely to succeed on the market.
-All these actions help to ensure you get a solution that addresses the needs, wants, and desires of the market.
+Because of comprehensive research, workshop, and developing PoC and MVP, you’re more likely to succeed on the market and closer to achieving Product/Market Fit.
+All these actions help ensure you get a solution that addresses the market’s needs, wants, and desires.

 Have an idea?
 Contact us and meet our team.
 We’d be happy to talk to you.
-Let’s get from the concept to the product that your customers will love.
+Let’s achieve Product/Market Fit together.

 Editor’s note: We’ve originally published this post in September 2020 and updated it for comprehensiveness.